HarmoniaEpic/text-to-officefile-or-wasmapp-recipes_en/README.md

 ```
 Please create a Pong clone that meets the following requirements, based on the attached recipe and template:
 - WASM-based game engine based on the attached recipe
-- Game title with a knockoff feel inspired by Pong
+- Game title with a fake feel inspired by Pong
 - Single user mode
 - 2-user battle mode
 - Compatible with keyboard and joystick